The second half of the book is taken up with cartomancy, and in

 Also, many of the words Decker links

-the keywords to are not very key to the sefirot at all, but occur in
+the keywords to are not very key to the sefirot, but occur in

 biblical quotes where the actual word identified has little relationship